Perpetual Groove: History

 PGroove's first wider US tour was in 2003.
 They toured the country extensively, gaining a new legion of die-hard fans in New England and the Northeast, and a strong following on the West Coast, along with an ever-growing fan-base in the South.
 They also played in Japan, Amsterdam and aboard cruise ships at the Jam Cruise and Xingolati music festivals.
 Early on, PGroove began earning a reputation for their touring and hard work.

 John Hruby replaced McDonald on keyboards in June 2008, making the line-up of Butler, Perry, Suttle and Hruby from 5/25/08 until 01/01/2012.
 McDonald played his final official show with the band their Amberland festival on May 25, 2008.
 He left on amicable terms to focus on his family.
 McDonald continued to compose and produce music independently under the name which bore his initials M.S.M. and stood for "My Subversive Media" and still occasionally played with Brock Butler and Perpetual Groove.
 McDonald also joined the indie-rock act SeepeopleS for a brief time and was featured on SeepeopleS' fourth album, "Apocalypse Cow Vol. 2."
 On June 16, 2008 the band announced that John Hruby, formerly of Ohio jam band "Guest", was their new keyboard player.
 He is a long-time friend of the band and was part of an earlier side project, "The Ruins" with Butler, Perry, and drummer Travis Cline of Atlanta's Captain Soularcat.
 Hruby had previously worked as a producer at Atlanta's Zone Studios where worked on albums for hip-hop acts such as Ciara, Ludacris, David Banner and The Ying Yang Twins.

 In November 2011, Perpetual Groove announced that John Hruby would be leaving the band, and Matt McDonald would be returning to playing full-time.
 The new, yet familiar lineup of Perpetual Groove was immediately dubbed as PG 2.012 by fans, referring to the reunion year and cementing the "definitive lineup" of the band.

-In September of 2022, Perpetual Groove announced that Albert Suttle would be leaving the band.
+In September 2022, Perpetual Groove announced that Albert Suttle would be leaving the band.
 He would be replaced by Atlanta drummer Darren Stanley.
 Darren is well known in the Atlanta music scene and also performs with Jimmy Herring's 5 of 7, Oz Noy, Larkin Poe & also toured with Col. Bruce Hampton.